regan-sarwas/npmap.js/API.md

 Tooltips should be short and succinct.
 Like popups, HTML and Handlebars strings are supported.

     var NPMap = {
+      ...
       overlays: [{
         ...
         tooltip: '{{UnitCode}}'
       }]
     };

+You can see examples of configuring tooltips for overlays in the [tooltips](https://github.com/nationalparkservice/npmap.js/blob/master/examples/tooltips.html) example map.

 ## Styling Vectors